(in Polish) Wprowadzenie do kultury akademickiej z wiedzą o ochronie własności intelektualnej 3224-D1WKAOWI

 As part of the course, students:

-1. acquire the skills to work with cultural products;
+1. acquire skills in working with cultural artefacts;

 2. compile a bibliography; develop a bibliography;